joelakuhn/becca/readme.md

 - Asset transformations should be flexible and composable.
 - No assumptions should be made about the user's project layout.

-Becca uses a simple composable set of transformations that can be chained together and applied to a set of files. becca is very alpha, but can already do some handy work.
+Becca uses a simple composable set of transformations that can be chained together and applied to a set of files.
+It works essentially like gulp's piping system with a cleaner api.
+Becca is very alpha, but can already do some handy work.

 ## Example